-Student loan proceeds are available for EFT.
+Student loan and parent loan (PLUS) proceeds are available for EFT.
 EFT is a system of electronic fund transfer, which credits the loan funds to the student's account.
 This eliminates standing in line for loan checks.
 Otherwise, student loan checks are made payable to the student and are available in the Fiscal Office.
 Veteran's Benefits are paid directly to the student.

 Enrollment is verified prior to the release of any financial aid.
 Fiscal refunds due to financial aid credits are made after the 12th class day.
-Freshmen enrolled in their first semester of study will have the proceeds of their first loan disbursement held for 30 days in accordance with federal law.